-Lambe General Store, c.
-1900 (PAMA)
+Lambe General Store, c.1900 (PAMA)

-Simpson also operated carding mill on his property at about the same time.
-There is no mention of this carding mill in any source after 1840, so it appears he ceased operations to focus on the saw mill.
-Simpson won several contracts to supply raw logs to the British Admiralty for ships masts as well as lumber sold by the board foot.
-Simpson became a wealthy lumber producer but his mill burned down on November 19, 1874.
-According to the Perkins-Bull Collection, Simpson lost everything including the building, equipment, lumber and shingles.
+wealthy lumber producer but his mill

+According to the Perkins-Bull Collection, Simpson lost everything, including the building, equipment, lumber and shingles.
 The estimated loss then was about \$5,000 or approximately \$100,000 in today's currency.
 Simpson was not insured for his loss.
 Simpson did rebuild as his son-in-law, Thomas Graham, took over the saw mill until about 1880.
 John Simpson tragically drowned in his own mill pond on December 14, 1878 at the age of 75.
 It is speculated that he was crossing the mill pond along a foot bridge where he accidently lost his footing and fell into the mill pond.

-Meadowvale Village Heritage Conservation District Plan, 2014: Cultural Heritage Assessment of Meadowvale Village and Area, Schedule B.2
+Meadowvale Village Heritage Conservation District Plan, 2014: Cultural Heritage Assessment of Meadowvale Village and Area, Schedule C

 He is buried, along with his wife and a couple of their children, at the Churchville cemetery.
 Simpson's death marked the end of the pioneer phase of Meadowvale's development.
-It is Simpson, and not John Beatty, who has been regarded by most historical sources as being the true founder of Meadowvale Village, for it was his efforts that brought new settlers to the area, seeking work in his sawmill or as forestry workers to cut down the trees he processed.
+It is Simpson, and not John Beatty, who has been regarded by most historical sources as being the true founder of Meadowvale Village, for it was his efforts that brought new settlers to the area seeking work in his sawmill or as forestry workers to cut down the trees he processed.

-There is a sidebar to the John Simpson story.
-His adopted son, Albert Lambe, had great success himself as a saw mill owner in Meadowvale.
+There is a sidebar, however, to the John Simpson story.
+His adopted son, Albert Lambe had great success himself as a saw mill owner in Meadowvale.
 Albert Lambe was born Dennis Lambe in Chinguacousy in 1854.
 When his own parents died in 1860, Lambe, at the age of six, was adopted by John and Mary Simpson and renamed Albert Simpson Lambe.

 Lambe probably learned many of his business skills from John Simpson and, because of this, became a multifaceted entrepreneur.
-Among his business ventures in the latter half of the nineteenth century, Lambe operated a saw mill, as well as the Lambe General Store and he purchased the Bell Hotel in 1890 where he reconfigured the interior to turn it into a rooming house rather than a short stay hotel.
-Although the grist mill was beginning to wane in the later years of the nineteenth century, Albert Lambe was doing quite well with his saw mill.
+Among his business ventures in the later half of the nineteenth century, Lambe operated a saw mill, the Lambe General Store and he purchased the Bell Hotel in 1890 where he reconfigured the interior to turn it into a rooming house rather than a short stay hotel.
+Although the grist mill was beginning to wane in the later years of the 19th century, Albert Lambe was doing quite well with his saw mill.
 One of his major contracts was to the T. Eaton Company, supplying thousands of board feet of lumber per month, presumably for Eaton's furniture business and kit home constructions.

 Lambe's other claim to fame is that he was the Village's first car owner in 1905.
 He received the car in lieu of payment for lumber at his sawmill.
 He never drove the car and it mostly sat in the shed until his death when his son William acquired it.
-Despite never driving, he did survive a car crash where his son was the driver.
+Despite never driving, he did survive a car crash in which his son was driving.
 The car, owned by William and the second car in the Village, was struck by a train on the tracks at the Meadowvale station in 1918.
 The only injury to Albert was a scratch on the face.